b3llyfish/fate-of-byzantium/README.md

 * Characters will now consider a claimant's 'House Power' (relative to the Emperors) when creating/joining claimant factions

 #### Government
-* Theme armies cap and limit is reduced by 1
 * Cost of mercenaries is increased by 50%

 #### Governor Efficiency